 “Their expertise in both FMCG and technology will allow us to further disrupt the food industry and expand our offering to a global audience.”

-Another Bezos-backed investment fund made headlines earlier this week when it invested in Motif Ingredients, a Boston-based startup working to replicate meat through bacterial and yeast cultivation.
+Another Bezos-backed investment fund made headlines last February when it invested in Motif Ingredients, a Boston-based startup working to replicate meat through bacterial and yeast cultivation.